ajs17/memills-ng/content/family-of-edward-hallock-mills/test.md

 draft: true
 ---

 new photos of raceway today
 mulks radio

-John Mandeville on founders page emily's grave, emily, first to die in hospital
+John Mandeville on founders page emily's grave, emily, first to die in hospital see store from home
+"bay" horses
-Hallock page needs thorough proofreading and editing see store from home
+william and orsamus warren named after grandparents Hallock page needs thorough proofreading and editing

 — Molly Adams, "Town of Caroline" in <em>The Towns of Tompkins County: From Podunk to the Magnetic Springs</em> edited by Jane Marsh Dieckmann, p61.
 52: garrett mandeville